In Keeping Secrets of Silent Earth: 3: Live at La Zona Rosa

-Live at La Zona Rosa is a six-track live EP released by the rock band Coheed and Cambria.
+Live at La Zona Rosa is the fourth EP by American progressive rock band Coheed and Cambria.
 It was recorded during the band's set while playing at the Burning Van concerts in La Zona Rosa in Austin, Texas on March 19, 2004.
 It came packaged as a bonus disc with In Keeping Secrets of Silent Earth: 3 when purchased at Best Buy stores in the US or online via Tower Records' website.
 Preorders of My Brother's Blood Machine, the album by Claudio Sanchez's solo project the Prize Fighter Inferno, were also accompanied by this CD.
 It includes three tracks from their debut studio album The Second Stage Turbine Blade, and two tracks from their second studio album In Keeping Secrets of Silent Earth: 3.